aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 ### API Gateway Proxy

-Typically used for API Gateway REST API or HTTP API using v1 proxy event.
+Typically, used for API Gateway REST API or HTTP API using v1 proxy event.

 === "lambda_app.py"